 Bond certificates will be delivered through the Loan and Transfer Agent to DTC using DTC's Fast Automated Security Transfer (FAST) System.
-Payment for the Bonds must be made by wire in immediately available funds for credit at Wells Fargo Bank, National Association, Loan and Transfer Agent, in Pittsburgh, Pennsylvania, at 10:00 A.M., Eastern Daylight Time, on the Closing Date, or at such other place and time as may be agreed upon with the successful bidder.
+Payment for the Bonds must be made by wire in immediately available funds for credit at The Bank of New York Mellon Trust Company, National Association, Loan and Transfer Agent, in Pittsburgh,

+Pennsylvania, at 10:00 A.M., Eastern Daylight Time, on the Closing Date, or at such other place and time as may be agreed upon with the successful bidder.